Abraham Cahan: Immigration to the United States

-In Czarist Russia, repression from both the government and the Russian Orthodox Church restricted the travel, settlement, and educational opportunities of Jewish subjects, who were subject to discrimination and brutality.
+In Tsarist Russia, repression from both the government and the Russian Orthodox Church restricted the travel, settlement, and educational opportunities of Jewish subjects, who were subject to discrimination and brutality.
 By 1879, when Cahan was still a teenager, he had associated himself with the growing radical revolutionary movement in Russia.
-After the Emperor Alexander II of Russia was assassinated by a member of the Socialist Revolutionary Party in March 1881, all revolutionary sympathizers became suspect to the Russian police.
-In 1882 the Russian police searched Cahan’s room for radical publications that could be linked to the Socialist Revolutionary Party.
-The visit from the police prompted the young socialist schoolteacher to join the great emigration of Russian Jews to the United States that was under way (at the time, three quarters of Jewish immigrants to the United States came from the Russian Empire).
+After the Emperor Alexander II of Russia was assassinated by a member of the Narodnaya Volya in March 1881, all revolutionary sympathizers became suspect to the Russian police.
+In 1882 the Russian police searched Cahan’s room for radical publications that could be linked to the revolutionaries.
+The visit from the police prompted the young socialist schoolteacher to join the great emigration of Russian Jews to the United States.
 Cahan arrived by steamboat in Philadelphia on June 6 of 1882 at the age of 21 and immediately traveled to New York City, where he would live for the rest of his life.

 Career

 In July 1882, barely a month after arriving in the United States, Cahan attended his first American socialist meeting, and a month later he gave his first socialist speech, speaking in Yiddish.
 Although he found American society to be a vast improvement over life in Russia, he began to express certain criticisms of American conditions from a Marxist perspective.

 Cahan quickly mastered English.
 In addition to writing for various publications, by 1883 he dedicated much of his time to teaching English to working class Jewish immigrants.
 He taught at the Young Men’s Hebrew Association (YMHA) and often incorporated socialist speeches into his lesson plans.
+He also briefly taught in the English Department at the Orthodox Etz Chaim Yeshiva.
 Cahan formally joined the Socialist Labor Party of America in 1887.
 Cahan’s education in Russian and English and his literary and journalistic abilities allowed him to excel as a socialist, and toward the end of his career he was considered a leading figure of the radical Jewish left.

 In keeping with his socialist politics, Cahan believed that immigrants needed to combine formal learning with informal studies about local life and community customs to achieve not only an education but also integration into American society.
 He also encouraged women to use labor and education to elevate their status in society.